CJWorkbench/channels_rabbitmq/README.rst

 URL of the server to connect to, adhering to `RabbitMQ spec
 <https://www.rabbitmq.com/uri-spec.html>`_.
 To connect to a RabbitMQ cluster,
-use a DNS server to resolve a hostname to multiple IP addresses, or set the ``host`` URL by environment variable.
+use a DNS server to resolve a hostname to multiple IP addresses. channels_rabbitmq will automatically reconnect if at least one of them is reachable in case of a disconnection.
+You can also set the ``host`` URL by environment variable.

 ``expiry``
 ~~~~~~~~~~